 If you are worried about becoming homeless, you must seek advice as soon as possible.
 Find out more.

-- Less than one in ten properties are let to applicants in the 'reasonable preference' band.
+- Less than one in ten homes are let to applicants in the 'reasonable preference' band

-Unless your housing need meets the criteria for 'additional preference' we would advise that you consider the other options available.
+Unless your housing need meets the criteria for 'additional preference' we advise that you to consider other housing options.